roualdes/314/content/intro.md

 [RStudio](https://www.rstudio.com/) is the suggested interface to the language R.

+## Author

+Edward A. Roualdes
+Asst.
+Professor of Statistics
+Department of Mathematics and Statistics
+California State University, Chico

+I acknowledge and am mindful that Chico State stands on lands that were originally occupied by the first people of this area, the Mechoopda.
+I would like to thank the Mechoopda and other native peoples for providing us the opportunity to obtain an education on their ancestral lands.

 ## License

 The contents of this book are licensed under the